-Not so when we deal with quantum logic, i.e. with the orthomodular lattices.
-It is then possible to represent the logic by means of conditions imposed on the frame but not by means of the conditions of the first order imposed on the above orthogonality (which appears as the relation of accessibility in the Kripkean, i.e. modal approach) as proved by Goldblatt (1984).
-Thus it is still not known whether there is a class of orthoframes which determines the logic.(Ibid.)

-However, we can approach the whole problem from the "equational side" picking up another relation which is not orthogonal but, let us say, orthogonal-like relation which closely follows the statistical interpretation of YES-NO quantum measurements outlined in the previous section.
+Thus, although quantum logic cannot be represented by means of the conditions of the first order imposed on the above orthogonality (which appears as the relation of accessibility in the Kripkean, i.e., modal approach) as proved by Goldblatt (1984) we can approach the whole problem from the "equational side," picking up another relation which is not orthogonal but, let us say, orthogonal-like, which closely follows the statistical interpretation of YES-NO quantum measurements outlined in the previous section.

-The guideline for the new orthogonal-like relation is the equation $a = b^{\perp}$ instead of the inequation $a \leq b^{\perp}$.
 The new relation does not follow the algebra of projectors but the algebra of YES-NO linear subspaces and their orthocomplements.
-It is given in a set-theoretic way and it is weaker than (i.e. it follows from) MacLaren's (1965) orthogonality.
+It is given in a set-theoretic way and it is weaker than (i.e., it follows from) MacLaren's (1965) orthogonality.
 We shall call it the YES-NO relation since it perfectly corresponds to YES-NO quantum experiments.

-Let us start establishing our representation (semantics) by introducing the YES-NO quantum frame and the YES-NO relation for the algebraic unified quantum logic.
+We establish our representation (semantics) by introducing the YES-NO quantum frame and the YES-NO relation for the algebraic unified quantum logic.

-Definition 4.1. $\mathcal{F} = \langle X, \ominus \rangle$ is a YES-NO quantum frame iff X is a non-empty set, the carrier set of \mathcal{F} , and \ominus is a YES-NO relation, i.e. $\ominus \subseteq X \times X$ is symmetric and intransitive.
+Definition 4.1. $\mathscr{F} = \langle X, \ominus \rangle$ is a YES-NO quantum frame iff X is a nonempty set, the carrier set of \mathscr{F} , and \ominus is a YES-NO relation, i.e., $\ominus \subseteq X \times X$ is symmetric and intransitive.